ML PLATFORMS

 What Is Hugging Face?

-The Hugging Face Hub hosts 500K+ models and 100K+ datasets, including most state-of-the-art open models (Llama, Mistral, Falcon).
+The Hugging Face Hub hosts 500K+ models and 100K+ datasets, including most leading open models (Llama, Mistral, Falcon).
 Spaces allows hosting ML demos.
 The Inference API provides managed model serving.

 What Hugging Face Costs